 The camera is on, perceiving the environment.
 Here is the control panel of the camera.

 You can see the camera location at the bottom of this graphic.
 The important thing to realize is that it is a single point.
-It has a specific (only one) location in X, Y, and Z. The camera is not a fuzzy ball of awareness.
-It is a single point.
+It has a unique location in X, Y, and Z. The camera is not a fuzzy ball of awareness.
+It is a single, focused point.

 Nothing is to a single point, as a single point is to what?